USS Carl Vinson Sailors Receive COVID-19 Vaccine

 |0

-This work, USS Carl Vinson Sailors Receive COVID-19 Vaccine, by PO2 Matthew Fink, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Carl Vinson Sailors Receive COVID-19 Vaccine, by PO3 Ellen Sharkey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT